 You have any risk factors such as:

 A syphilis test requires a simple blood draw.
-Simply do any of the following:
+Simply:

 If you have syphilis, there's a chance that you may have another Sexually Transmitted Infection (STI), so we recommend getting a full STI test.

 If you downloaded the lab requisition from this site, one week after your test, call 481-5824 to get your results.
 You will be asked to leave your name, a phone number where you can be reached and the best time to return your call.
 A Public Health Nurse will call you back to discuss your results.
 Messages are checked regularly so you will be called back on the same day (Monday to Friday, 8:30am to 4pm).
 Your results are kept in the strictest confidence.

 If you used a lab requisition from a doctor / clinic, please contact them for the results.

 If you’ve had syphilis for less than a year, one visit and two shots of penicillin will usually cure it, just like that.
 But remember to get your follow up bloodwork to make sure.

 If you’ve had syphilis for more than a year, or if you are also HIV positive, you may need more doses of antibiotics.